-On 26 September 2014, the Minister of Economic Affairs and Minister of Infrastructure and the Environment sent a letter to the Lower and Upper House presenting the roadmap to promptly achieve the objective for offshore wind energy, as agreed in the Energy Agreement (Parliamentary Papers I/II, 2014-15, 33 561, A/no. 11 (reprint)).
+On 26 September 2014, the Minister of Economic Affairs and Minister of Infrastructure and the Environment sent a letter to the Lower and Upper House presenting the roadmap towards promptly achieving the objective for offshore wind energy, as agreed in the Energy Agreement (Parliamentary Papers I/II, 2014-15, 33 561, A/no. 11 (reprint)).
 The letter discusses the offshore grid (previously known as the offshore transmission system), the new system for generating offshore wind power, and the wind farm zones.

-The Government concludes that a coordinated grid connection of offshore wind farms leads to less public spending and less impact on the environment.
+The Government concluded that a coordinated grid connection of offshore wind farms leads to less public spending and less impact on the environment.
 The starting point for the roadmap is that the task of generating offshore wind power can be realised in the most cost-effective manner by means of an offshore grid.
-This offshore grid is based on standard platforms where a wind power capacity of 700 MW can be connected per platform.
-Wind turbines within the wind farms can be connected directly to the platform.
-On the basis of the Electricity Act 1998, TenneT may now be appointed as the offshore grid operator.
+This offshore grid is based on standard platforms where a wind power capacity of 700 MW per platform can be connected.
+Wind turbines within the wind farms can be connected directly to the platforms.
+On the basis of the Electricity Act 1998, TenneT has been appointed as the offshore grid operator.